Generalizable LLM Learning of Graph Synthetic Data with Post-training Alignment: Experiment Settings

 \subsection{Implementation}

 \paragraph{Models and Training} We conduct experiments using two base LLMs to verify generality: \textsc{Qwen2.5-7B-Instruct} \citep{qwen2.5} and \textsc{Llama-3.1-8B-Instruct} \citep{llama3}.
 These models are chosen to represent different model families and to ensure our findings are not specific to a single LLM.
-We chose two reinforcement learning methods for our experiment, one in on-policy RL and one in off-policy RL.
+We chose two post-training methods for our experiment, one in on-policy RL and one in supervised learning.
 For on-policy RL, we use Group Relative Policy Optimization (GRPO) \citep{deepseek-grpo}, an on-policy reinforcement learning algorithm that forgoes a value critic by comparing groups of model outputs to estimate advantages.
-For off-policy RL, we apply Direct Preference Optimization (DPO) \citep{dpo}, a reward-alignment technique that fine-tunes the policy on a static dataset of synthetic data generated with the base or tuned model with a high temperature of 0.9.
+For supervised supervised learning, we apply Direct Preference Optimization (DPO) \citep{dpo}, a reward-alignment technique that fine-tunes the policy on a static dataset of synthetic data generated with the base or tuned model with a high temperature of 0.9.
 We use a black-box LLM, Gemini 2.0 Flash \citep{gemini_20}, to summarize the response if needed.

 \paragraph{Experiment Details} We implement the SFT and DPO training using the HuggingFace TRL library \citep{trl}, which provides high-level APIs for transformer fine-tuning using SFT and DPO.
 For GRPO, we utilize the open-source VeRL toolkit \citep{verl} to efficiently train the model with distributed rollouts and policy updates.
 SFT is run for 3 epochs using learning rate of 1e-5, while DPO and GRPO are run for 8 epochs on their respective training data using lr of 1e-6 and 5e-7.
 We use standard optimization settings and apply the AdamW optimizer in all stages (other hyperparameters are kept consistent across SFT and RL to isolate the effect of training strategy).
 Training and evaluation are performed on a server with 16 NVIDIA A100 GPUs (40 GB memory each), which allows us to fully fine-tune the 7B/8B models in a reasonable time frame.
 We use proportions z-test to test \textit{statistical significance} for all the experiments.